Applications for this program are now closed.

 Course outline

-- Participants will be provided with an on-boarding session, pre-workshop videos, materials and questionnaires to assist in preparing for the program.
+- Participants will be provided with an onboarding session and pre-workshop videos and reading materials to assist in preparing for the program.

-- The program's main compulsory component is a half-day workshop.
+- The program's main compulsory component is a half-day workshop covering the program concept.
 Participants will hear from CSIRO industry and research experts as well as relevant industry SMEs.
 Key topics include trends within your industry sector, a panel discussion with collaborating SMEs, and current funding opportunities for R&D.

-- Participants will work through the online innovation program at their own pace, supported by CSIRO experts and experienced innovation facilitators to develop and test their research ideas and business cases.
+- Participants will work through the online innovation program at their own pace, supported by a mentor and experienced innovation facilitators to develop and test their research idea and business case.

-- Fortnightly webinars including networking and expert insights into your industry.
+- Fortnightly webinars for participant networking and guest speakers.

 - Time commitment is approximately 2-3 hours per week.